RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Executing the Enterprise Server Demonstration**

 1. Type your logon details, and press **Enter**.
 A suitable `User Id` is `b0001`.
-You can type anything as a `Password` - the field must not be empty though.
+You can type anything as a `Password`, but you cannot leave the field empty.

     ![](images/Bankdemo_001.png)